hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 prevent this, use the `--no-restart` option.

-To apply a patch only to the local Application Lifecycle Service VM (not the whole cluster), use the **--only-this-node** option.
+To apply a patch only to the local Application Lifecycle Service VM (not the whole cluster), use the **--local** option.

 ##Security Patches {#security}
 Both the ALS VM and the Docker base image used for application containers run Ubuntu.
 To maintain an up-to-date system with all known security patches in place, the VM and Docker base images should be updated with the following process whenever an important security update becomes available in the Ubuntu repositories.

-###Upgrade the VM
+###Upgrade the VM {#upgrade-vm}
 To upgrade the VM, run the following command on all cluster nodes, one node at a time:

     sudo unattended-upgrades -d